What is Preservation Rhinoplasty?

 Does Dr. Shah perform preservation rhinoplasty?

 To a degree, Dr. Shah performs preservation rhinoplasty on every patient.
-His dissection plan is subperichondrial (He uses specialized instruments to get in this hard to reach plane).
+His dissection plan is subperichondrial (He uses specialized instruments to get in this hard-to-reach plane).
 Tip cartilage is often reshaped rather than resected.
-For nasal dorsums, he uses preservation rhinoplasty approaches (let down, push down) techniques on select cases where the nose already has a desirable frontal view.
+For nasal dorsums, he uses preservation rhinoplasty approaches (let down, push down) techniques in select cases where the nose already has a desirable frontal view.
 In patients with wider frontal views or curves to the septum, preservation rhinoplasty is not the ideal approach.

-What are some of the weaknesses of the approach preservation rhinoplasty?
+What are some of the weaknesses of the approach to preservation rhinoplasty?

 Persistent nasal humps can occur with this technique.
 When trying to drop the nose down, it can pop back up.
 This phenomenon is said to occur 10% of the time but the true incidence is not known.